 In Denver, Colorado, the famed Canadian geese also became a public nuisance at some point.
-Because of their huge population, they littered the city with thousands of pounds of faeces every day.
+Because of their huge population, they littered the city with thousands of pounds of feces every day.
 This took a lot of manpower to clean.

 The White-tailed deer have become a threat to settlement in many suburbs across the US because they do not have natural predators.
 This explains why this point could not miss on our list of important pros and cons of culling animals.

 Like natural predation, culling also helps to keep the food web healthy.
 This is done by targeting and eliminating animals that are sick or have undesirable characteristics.
 This helps to strengthen the gene pool of animals because only the fittest animals are allowed to survive.

 For example, in Texas, scientists discovered that breeding among bucks with superior antler quality improved the antler quality of subsequent generations.
 As a result, hundreds of professional deer hunters have been employed to help eliminate those with undesirable antlers.